open-telemetry/opentelemetry-js/experimental/packages/configuration/README.md

 **Note: This is an experimental package under active development.
 New releases may include breaking changes.**

-This package implements the [OpenTelemetry declarative configuration](https://github.com/open-telemetry/opentelemetry-configuration) specification for Node.js.
-It parses configuration from a YAML file and produces a `ConfigurationModel` that can be used to initialize an OpenTelemetry SDK.
+This package implements a part of the [OpenTelemetry declarative configuration](https://opentelemetry.io/docs/specs/otel/configuration/#declarative-configuration) specification for Node.js.
+It exports:

+- a suite of TypeScript types representing [the configuration types](https://opentelemetry.io/docs/specs/otel-config/types/) defined by [the declarative config schema](https://github.com/open-telemetry/opentelemetry-configuration#readme);
+- [`parseConfigFile()` to parse and validate](https://opentelemetry.io/docs/specs/otel/configuration/sdk/#parse) a YAML configuration, which can then be used (e.g. by `@opentelemetry/sdk-node`) to setup an OpenTelemetry SDK; and
+- some utilities for working with parsed configuration data.

 ## Installation